adlnet/xapi-profiles/xapi-profiles-structure.md

 `recommendedActivityTypes` | *Optional*.
 Only allowed on `ActivityExtension`s.
 An array of activity type URIs that this extension is recommended for use with (extending to narrower of the same).
 `recommendedVerbs` | *Optional*.
 Only allowed on `ContextExtension`s and `ResultExtension`s.
 An array of verb URIs that this extension is recommended for use with (extending to narrower of the same).
 `context` | *Optional*. the IRI of a JSON-LD context for this extension `schema` | *Optional*. the IRI for accessing a JSON Schema for this extension.
-The JSON Schema may constrain the extension to a single type.
+The JSON Schema can be used to constrain the extension to a single type.
 `inlineSchema` | *Optional*.
-A JSON Schema inline.
-Must be a string that contains a legal JSON Schema.
+An alternate way to include a JSON Schema, as a string.

-* profiles MUST use at most one of `schema` and `inlineSchema` for Extensions.
+Profiles MUST use at most one of `schema` and `inlineSchema` for Extensions.

 Learning Record Providers MUST, for xAPI Statements using Extensions defined here, follow the following rules:
 * a ContextExtension MUST only be used in context